the0rem/kubefactory/README.md

 ### Enter

 Open an interactive terminal within a container.
 This is useful for gaining access to containers when developing, or debugging critical issues in production.
 You can liken it to SSH access.

+Don't know the container name?
+Don't worry.
+This interactive command will help get you there.

 ```
   kubefactory enter <podName> [<containerName>]